Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Introduction

-Most DMD applications consist of post-processing a time series of experimental or computational data, where most implementations require the access to all data samples at the same instant in time.
+Most DMD applications consist of post-processing a time series of experimental or computational data, where most implementations process the entire data sequence at once.
 However, the size of highly resolved turbulent flow data usually precludes saving or loading the entire dataset into memory.
 Therefore, only a few studies so far have applied DMD to highly turbulent flows.
-These constraints can be circumvented by a DMD implementation that allows for incremental data updates \citep{Hemati2014,Anantharamu2019,Zhang2019}, such that the DMD calculation proceeds alongside main process such as Direct Numerical Simulations (DNS) or real-time Particle Image Velocimetry (PIV). {\em Streaming} DMD (sDMD) \citep{Hemati2014} is such a method, which requires only two data samples at a given instant in time and converges to the same results as classical DMD.
+These constraints can be circumvented by a DMD implementation that allows for incremental data updates \cite{Hemati2014,Anantharamu2019,Zhang2019}, such that the DMD calculation proceeds alongside the main data acquisition process such as Direct Numerical Simulations (DNS) or real-time Particle Image Velocimetry (PIV). {\emph{Streaming} } DMD (sDMD) \cite{Hemati2014} is such a method, which requires only two data samples at a given instant in time and converges to the same results as classical DMD.
 In what follows we focus on sDMD as a promising method for the analysis of turbulent flows.

-The present article is intended to serve two purposes: (a) to demonstrate the applicability of streaming DMD to large datasets of highly turbulent flows relevant to fundamental science and engineering applications, (b) to analyse the spatio-temporal dynamics of the flow in sub-domains of particular interest.
-The batch-process streaming version of the DMD algorithm \citep{Hemati2014} is applied to three datasets consisting of time series obtained in DNS of three different turbulent flows: rapidly rotating RBC, horizontal convection (HC) and asymptotic suction boundary layer (ASBL).
-Despite their physical differences, these three system share a few features that render them interesting and suitable as test cases to demonstrate the advantages of sDMD for the analysis of turbulent flows.
+The present article is intended to serve three purposes: (a) to demonstrate the applicability of streaming DMD across different large datasets of highly turbulent flows relevant to fundamental science and engineering applications, (b) to analyse the large-scale spatio-temporal dynamics of the flow in sub-domains of particular interest, (c) to demonstrate the robustness of the algorithm with respect to different degrees of downsampling, which allows for analyses of very large datasets to be carried out efficiently on local desktop machines.

+The streaming version of the DMD algorithm \cite{Hemati2014} is applied to three datasets consisting of time series obtained in DNS of three different turbulent flows: rapidly rotating RBC, horizontal convection (HC) and the asymptotic suction boundary layer (ASBL).
+Despite their physical differences, these three system share a few features that render them interesting and suitable as test cases.
+We demonstrate the advantages of sDMD for the analysis of turbulent flows, with a particular focus on large-scale spatio-temporal data features.